panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 ### 1. *Promise.allSettled()*

-The helper function accepts a single argument: an array (or generally an iterable) of promises.
+The function accepts a single argument: an array (or generally an iterable) of promises, and right away returns a special promise.

 ```javascript
 const statusesPromise = Promise.allSettled(promises);
 ```

-When *all* the `promises` in the input array are being fulfilled or rejected, in parallel, the returned promise `statusesPromise` resolves with an array where each item is either:
+When *all* the `promises` in the input array are being fulfilled or rejected, in parallel, the returned promise `statusesPromise` resolves with an array where each item is a status object:

 1. `{ status: 'fulfilled', value: value }` &mdash; if the corresponding promise has fulfilled
 2. Or `{ status: 'rejected', reason: reason }` &mdash; if the corresponding promise has rejected

-The promise returned by `Promise.allSettled()` *always resolves with an array of statuses*, no matter promises get resolved or rejected in the input array.
+The promise returned by `Promise.allSettled()` *always resolves with an array of statuses*, no matter if the input promises get resolved or rejected.

 ## 2. Fetching fruits and vegetables